No. 36 Squadron RAAF: World War II

 During February and March 1942, the RAAF formed four transport units: Nos.
 33, 34, 35 and 36 Squadrons.
 No. 36 Squadron was established on 11 March at RAAF Station Laverton, Victoria, under the control of Southern Area Command.
 Its initial strength was twenty-six personnel and one Douglas DC-2.
-This was gradually built up to a force of six DC-2s, as well as examples of various de Havilland types including the DH.84 Dragon, DH.86 Express, DH.89 Dragon Rapide, and Tiger Moth.
+This was gradually built up to a force of six DC-2s, as well as several de Havilland types including the DH.84 Dragon, DH.86 Express, DH.89 Dragon Rapide, and Tiger Moth.
 Tasked with transport operations throughout Australia and to Port Moresby, New Guinea, the squadron relocated to Essendon, Victoria, on 17 July.
 One of the DC-2s crashed at Seven Mile Aerodrome, Port Moresby, on 14 September; all aboard were killed.
 The squadron was transferred to Townsville, Queensland, on 11 December 1942.
 During 1943, it maintained detachments at Essendon and in New Guinea, and began re-equipping with twelve Douglas C-47 Dakotas.

 On 27 March 1943, a Dakota of No. 36 Squadron crashed on takeoff in pre-dawn fog at RAAF Station Archerfield, killing all twenty-three occupants, twenty of whom were RAAF or Women's Auxiliary Australian Air Force personnel.
 The squadron relocated to Garbutt on 20 February 1944.
 During the New Guinea campaign it was responsible for carrying troops and cargo, and undertaking courier runs and supply drops.
 In 1945, a detachment of No. 36 Squadron Dakotas augmented No. 84 Wing's operations in Bougainville, flying almost 800 sorties between January and June.
 The squadron lost two Dakotas on supply missions in Aitape during February 1945.
 In August, it flew paratroopers into Singapore as part of the reoccupation of the city, after which it continued to transport troops and cargo, and repatriate prisoners of war.
 Following the end of hostilities, in March 1946, a detachment of six Dakotas established a courier service between Morotai and Japan, where Australian units had joined the British Commonwealth Occupation Force.